BF. Skinner

 Academic Excellence and Early Education

-In his youth, due to demonstrating academic excellence that allowed him to skip several grade levels ahead of peers at school, he ultimately attended Susquehanna University, aged fourteen, after initially starting with the local public schooling system.
+In his youth, his academic excellence allowed him to skip several grade levels ahead of his peers.
+He ultimately attended Susquehanna University at the age of fourteen after initially starting with the local public schooling system.

 The Founding of Behaviorism